-BookBub editors get on average 300 Featured Deal submissions per day and are only able to accept 10-20% of them.
+BookBub editors get on average 300 Featured Deal submissions per day and are only able to accept a small percentage of them for promotions.
 Why might we select one book above another?
 What criteria do we look at?

 In this post, we’ll reveal some of the most common reasons why a book is rejected for a BookBub Featured Deal, from unmet minimum requirements to cover design issues and other common pitfalls.
 We’ll also provide tips on how to make a book more likely to get selected.
 We hope this gives you a better sense for why a book wasn’t selected, and how to improve its chances the next time you submit it for a Featured Deal!